 1 x Tool, Trim Removal

-TOOLS NOT INCLUDED BUT ARE NEEDED: Installation Instructions - Power Folding Mirrors (Located on Website) 1/2-in Socket (10 mm) 1/2-in Drive Ratchet Phillips Screw Driver Electrical Tape (optional)
+TOOLS NOT INCLUDED BUT ARE NEEDED: Installation Instructions - Power Folding Mirrors (Located on Website) 1/2-in Socket (10 mm) 1/2-in Drive Ratchet Phillips Screw Driver 1 x 1/8-in Flat Head Screwdriver (optional) 1 x Fish Tape Wire Puller (optional) Electrical Tape (optional) Zip Ties (optional)

 DISCONNECT THE BATTERY BEFORE YOU BEGIN INSTALLATION